 1870s – In Pittsburg in Crawford County, the coal metropolis of Kansas was founded as a mining camp during the 1870s.

 The Bender family lived on the road south of Independence in Montgomery County, halfway between the “Little House on the Prairie” and Independence, near a landmark known as Bender Mounds.
 People disappeared on that road, and they were never heard from again.
 Occasionally, the Benders invited travelers to stay for dinner.
 These itinerants were then murdered and robbed of their valuables.

 Swiss and German Mennonites founded Bethel College at Newton from Russia, what is now the General Conference Mennonite Church.

 Homesteaders flocked to Kansas and continued to do so over the next two decades.

 The Kansas Pacific Railroad is completed through Kansas to the Colorado line.
 By the end of 872, the Santa Fe Railroad would do the same.

-Kansas is the first state to ratify the Fifteenth Amendment to U.S. Constitution, giving African-Americans the right to vote.
+Kansas is the first state to ratify the Fifteenth Amendment to the U.S. Constitution, giving African Americans the right to vote.

 1870-1871 – After the Civil War, many families came from Clermont County, Ohio, and settled on the high prairie in what is now known as Ohio Township in the northwest part of Morris County.
 On their way, they laid over at Topeka, where they met others from Clermont County, Ohio.